 One of the warning letters the FDA sent out for advertising violations was for false and misleading information included in promotional materials for the insomnia drug Zolpimist.
 Promotional materials must be sent to the FDA for approval before use, but certain materials including a webpage did not receive approval.
 The other two warning letters addressed false and misleading claims from the manufacturers of the opioid ConZip and the weight loss drug Contrave.

 False or Misleading Claims

 Most advertising violations are for false or misleading claims.
 For the FDA, this can mean manufacturers minimized risks in advertisements, presented information or data that is untrue, or failed to include important information regarding the drug or device.
 Manufacturers must always include risk information on all advertising materials so physicians and consumers can make informed decisions about using a drug or device use.
 Without including the appropriate risk information, many consumers could end up taking medications and suffering serious side effects they knew nothing about.

 All patients have a right to know the risks associated with medications and devices.
 Unfortunately, not all manufacturers express these risks and abide by advertising rules and the FDA only catches some of the violators.

 Drug Injury Attorneys

 Every year, thousands of Americans suffer side effects from medications or devices.
 Many side effects and conditions are not properly shared with patients until it is too late.
-If you or someone you love suffered a drug injury, contact drug injury law firm at Blizzard & Nabers today.
+If you or someone you love suffered a drug injury, contact drug injury law firm at Blizzard Law PLLC today.
 We can help you understand your legal options and pursue compensation on you behalf.
 There is no upfront cost for working with us because we work on a contingency fee basis, meaning you won’t owe us anything unless we help you recover compensation.